lsst-sqre/sqr-029/index.rst

 As a point of comparison, this throughput is lower than the *Long-term mean ingest rate to the Engineering and Facilities Database of non-science images required to be supported* for the EFD of 1.9 MB/s from **OCS-REQ-0048**.

-We can do better by improving the producer throughput, and we demonstrate that we can reach a higher performance with a simple test when accessing the InfluxDB maximum throughput for the current setup.
+We can do better by improving the producer throughput, and we demonstrate that we can reach a higher performance with a simple test when accessing the InfluxDB maximum ingestion rate for the current setup.

 Latency measurements
 --------------------